Exempt / Full Time Full-Time Mental Health Therapists

 j.
 Provide additional support for the clinical program as requested by the Program Director.

 a.
-Responsible for Family Advocacy role should secondary trauma prohibit them from carrying out their role.
+Responsible for Family Advocacy roles should secondary trauma prohibit them from carrying out their role.

 i.
 Involved with Pre/Post forensic interview with caregivers providing crisis intervention, accurate information about child sexual abuse dynamics.